 Adirondack Ice Climbing

 Sharp daggers and crystalline walls of ice seem to cover just about every one of the countless crags in the Adirondacks.
 Equipped with our medieval looking ice tools and crampons, we’ll head out into these enchanted forests in search of ice dragons to ride!
 While there certainly are many remote ice crags to be had, many of the ‘Daks most intriguing ice options have easy road access, allowing you to maximize your time on the ice.
-Among the many, a few of our favorites include:
+For your Adirondack vacation, among the many ice routes and areas, a few of our favorites include:

 When you're ready to book your Adirondack Ice Climbing Adventure dates, please go to our Scheduling Page!